How to Make Your Graduate Recruitment Experience Stand Out from the Crowd

 This is good news for Gen Z, whom some may argue have been most impacted by the pandemic.
 By 2025, this cohort will make up about 27% of the global workforce.
 With a recent Adobe Survey of 5,500 people reporting that 56% of this group are considering resigning, now is the time to re-think your graduate recruitment strategy—how to attract, recruit, and retain graduates and those entering into early careers in your organization.

 Recent graduates and those entering the workforce for the first time have been dealt a particularly challenging hand in the past 18 months.
-Due to longer periods of unemployment or fully remote working post-graduation, Gen Z have missed out on gaining valuable work experiences and training.
-However, being the first fully global and digital generation, they bring unique knowledge and skills and show key behavioral strengths in domains such as digital collaboration, creativity and analytical ability.
+Due to long periods of unemployment or fully remote working post-graduation, Gen Z has missed out on gaining valuable work experiences and training.
+However, being the first fully global and digital generation, they bring unique knowledge and skills and show key behavioral strengths in domains such as digital collaboration, creativity, and analytical ability.
 (GTI & SHL UGOTY 2021 results).

 What do our young employees want from an employer?

 There is a plethora of research available on how Covid-19 has impacted not only when and where we physically work, but also on how it has resulted in a significant shift in employees’ attitudes towards work.
 In particular, our younger employees recognize and value diversity in the truest sense and the importance of bringing your whole and unique self at work.
 They value human connection, for their ideas to be heard, and to work for an organization that has a clear purpose, giving back to the community in some way.